timescale/docs/install/installation-macos.md

 <MacPorts />

 ## Set up the TimescaleDB extension
-Connect to it PostgreSQL from your local system using the `psql` command-line utility and set up the TimescaleDB extension.
+Connect to PostgreSQL from your local system using the `psql` command-line utility and set up the TimescaleDB extension.

 <procedure>